-Carlisle and Eden Crime and Disorder Reduction Partnership have developed a new partnership plan for 2011/12 (attached as appendix 1 of this report).
-This plan forms part of our Policy Framework and replaces the existing plan (2010/11).
+Carlisle and Eden Crime and Disorder Reduction Partnership (CDRP) have developed a new partnership plan for 2012/13 (attached as Appendix 1 of this report).
+This plan forms part of our Policy Framework and replaces the existing plan (2011/12).
+It has been developed by the CDRP's Leadership Group with input from the City Council's Lead Officer (Director of Community Engagement) and previous Portfolio Holder and in consultation with all CDRP partner organisations.
+It has also been developed in direct consultation with the Carlisle and Eden Joint CDRP Scrutiny Panel at their meeting on the 28th March 2012.